0xDones/tfgen/README.md

 - [intellij-idea-plugin](https://plugins.jetbrains.com/plugin/10581-go-template) - Direct link to the template

 `Settings | Editor | File Types` has the place to add your template type.
 The hidden gem: once started, there is a popup for the type of the underlying template.
-So I for example you can create `*.tfgen.tf` and then tell it the underlying type is *Terraform* and then _voila_, language sensitive rendering!
+So for example you can create `*.tfgen.tf` and then tell it the underlying type is *Terraform* and then _voila_, language sensitive rendering!

 ## Related